 Kept in a sealed container, this soup will keep for up to 5 days.

-Looking for more soup recipes?
+Looking for more warming bowls?
 Try these delicious bowls of goodness.

 - 2 medium onions peeled and diced (around140gram each)